lifegraph/musicparty-server/README.md

-entrance-tutorial-server
+Music Party Server
 ========================

-API server for the Entrance tutorial
+API server for the Music Party tutorial